 We are a Delaware limited partnership formed in December 1999 to acquire, own, and operate most of Ultramar Diamond Shamrock's crude oil and refined product pipeline, terminalling, and storage assets that support the McKee, Three Rivers, and Ardmore refineries and its marketing operations located in Texas, Oklahoma, Colorado, New Mexico, and Arizona.
-Effective July 1, 2000, Ultramar Diamond Shamrock transferred assets to Shamrock Logistics Operations representing 72% of the book value of its pipeline, terminalling and storage assets supporting those refining and marketing operations.
+Effective July 1, 2000, Ultramar Diamond Shamrock transferred assets to Shamrock Logistics Operations representing 81% of the combined net book value of the assets transferred and similar pipeline, terminalling and storage assets supporting those refining and marketing operations.
+Ultramar Diamond Shamrock retained the pipeline, terminalling and storage assets representing the remaining 19% of net book value.